 For a short period, Auerbach was employed as a teacher at Pennsylvania State University.

 Due to a preexisting heart problem, he had to leave because he could

 not be insured by the university's insurance company.

-Before Auerbach was appointed Professor of French and Romance
+Before Auerbach was appointed (with the help of Erwin Panofsky) Professor of French and Romance

 return, in admittedly altered circumstances, to the knowledge that